 Section 4.
 Notice of all regular meetings shall be emailed by the Secretary to all members at least five (5) calendar days before the meeting date.
 Notice of all meetings shall follow La.
 R.S.
 42:11-28.

 Section 5.
-Proceedings of all meetings shall be governed by Robert's Rules of Order.
+General procedures for the conduct of all meetings shall be governed generally by Robert's Rules of Order, but the presiding officer of a Board meeting may, in his/her discretion, deviate from Robert’s Rules of Order at any time that the presiding officer, in his/her discretion, determines that such deviation is necessary, convenient, or desirable for the efficient, expeditious, or civil proceeding of a meeting.
+Only members of the Board shall have the right to object to a deviation from Robert’s Rules of Order, and a ruling of the presiding officer on a procedural issue may be overruled by a two-thirds vote of the authorized membership of the Board.
+No procedural rule shall supersede the requirements of the Louisiana Open Meetings Law or require less than the vote of a majority of the authorized membership of the Board for the passage of an act of the Board.

 Section 6.
 Public comments will be accepted following the procedures contained in the Public Comments Policy adopted by the Library Board of Control.